eweviwo/central/ACKNOWLEDGEMENT.md

 - Mabel Nunekpeku, a post-graduate linguistics student, who has being very instrumental in developing the literacy lessons.

-- Etornam Sunnu, A Google Developer Expert.
-He is the first contributor and maintainer invited to the project.
+- Etornam Sunnu, A Google Developer Expert (GDE).
+He is the first maintainer invited to the project.